Gustavo Enrique Martínez

-Gustavo Enrique Martínez (born 5 February 1928–?) was a Chilean teacher and politician affiliated with the Popular Socialist Party.
+Gustavo Enrique Martínez (born 5 February 1928) was a Chilean teacher and politician affiliated with the Popular Socialist Party.

-He served as Deputy of the Republic for the 20th Departmental Grouping (Angol, Collipulli, Traiguén, Victoria and Curacautín) during the legislative periods 1953–1957 and 1957–1961.
+Martínez served as Deputy of the Republic for the 20th Departmental Grouping (Angol, Collipulli, Traiguén, Victoria and Curacautín) during the legislative periods 1953–1957 and 1957–1961.

-Biography
+Background

 Martínez was born in Curacautín on 5 February 1928.
 He married Ana Luisa Riedberger Valenzuela on 7 April 1957.

 He worked as a teacher and served as workshop master at the Industrial School of Curacautín between 1950 and 1953.

 Political career

 A member of the Popular Socialist Party, Martínez was elected Deputy of the Republic for the 20th Departmental Grouping (Angol, Collipulli, Traiguén, Victoria and Curacautín) for the 1953–1957 and 1957–1961 legislative periods.

 During his first term he served on the Permanent Commission of Medical-Social Assistance and Hygiene, and in his second term he participated in the Commission of Agriculture and Colonization.